trane-project/trane-music/courses/minor_scale/lesson_A_sharp/exercise_5/back.md

-The note in degree number 5 of the A♯ minor scale is E♯.
+The note in degree number 5 of the A♯ Minor scale is E♯.